renpy/renpy/sphinx/source/atl.rst

     .. warning::

         This property is deprecated.
-Consider using :tpref:`size` in conjuction with :tpref:`fit` and the value ``contain``.
+Consider using :tpref:`xysize` in conjuction with :tpref:`fit` and the value ``contain``.

 .. transform-property:: subpixel